 The Semiconductors, such as Germanium, Silicon, Carbon, Selenium, etc. are the materials which are neither conductors nor insulators.
-Their conductivity lies in between or middle of the conductivity of conductors and insulators.
-Semiconductors have some useful properties and are being extensively used for the preparation of solid state devices like the diode, transistor, etc.
+The conductivity of these materials lies in between or middle of the conductivity of conductors and insulators.
+Semiconductors have some useful properties and are extensively used for the preparation of solid-state devices like the diode, transistor, etc.

 Therefore, an electric field, smaller than insulators and greater than conductors is required to push the valence electrons to the conduction band.
 Few of the electrons cross the conduction band even at room temperature as some of the heat energy are imparted to the valence electrons.

 As the temperature increases, more and more number of valence electrons cross over to the conduction band and the conductivity of the material increases.
-Thus, these materials have negative temperature co-efficient of resistance.
+Thus, these materials have a negative temperature coefficient of resistance.

 Commonly Used Semiconductor Materials

 Carbon in diamond state behaves like as an insulator having forbidden energy gap of 7 eV.
-Gray having a forbidden energy gap of 0.1 eV behaves like a conductor.
-Therefore, Germanium and Silicon has an energy gap of 0.75 and 1.12 eV respectively, are considered most suitable for semiconductor materials.
+Grey tin having a forbidden energy gap of 0.1 eV behaves like a conductor.
+Therefore, Germanium and Silicon have an energy gap of 0.75 and 1.12 eV respectively, are considered most suitable for semiconductor materials.

 Germanium was discovered in 1886.
 It is an earth element recovered from the ash of certain coaks or from the flue dust of zinc smelters.
 The recovered germanium is in the form of germanium dioxide powder.
 It is then converted into pure germanium.

-The forbidden energy gap (i.e. Gap between the valence band and conduction band) in this material is very small.
-Hence, a very small energy is sufficient to lift the electrons from the valence band to the conduction band.
+The forbidden energy gap (i.e. the gap between the valence band and conduction band) in this material is very small.
+Hence, very small energy is sufficient to lift the electrons from the valence band to the conduction band.

 Silicon is the element available in most of the common rocks.
 Actually, sand is silicon dioxide.
 It is treated chemically and reduced to pure silicon, which can be used for the preparation of electronic devices.